laurenchen0631/English-Learning/category/common_phrase.md

 - at best 頂多
 	- This policy, they say, is at best confused and at worst non-existed.
 	- At best they were effective as antidepressants for no more than four months.
-	- Walpole`s art collection was huge and fascinating, and his novel The Castle of Otranto was out of print; none of this mattered to the Victorians, who dismissed him as, at best, insignificant.
+	- Walpole's art collection was huge and fascinating, and his novel The Castle of Otranto was out of print; none of this mattered to the Victorians, who dismissed him as, at best, insignificant.
 - at large 普遍地/全體地 == in general == generally
 	- This group is not representative of the population at large.

 ## Time & Space
 - at hand 接近的/不遠的 == near at hand == close at hand == very near
 	- Having the right equipment at hand will be enormously helpful.
-	- The technological know-how, if not the political commitment, appears already at hand to feed the world`s exploding population and so to eradicate at last the ancient scourges of malnutrition and famine.
+	- The technological know-how, if not the political commitment, appears already at hand to feed the world's exploding population and so to eradicate at last the ancient scourges of malnutrition and famine.
+- (just) around the corner 附近/將至 == not far away, or going to happen soon
+	- As investors pour hundreds of millions of dollars into the ballooning esports industry, many feel their way forward with statistics that indicate that paydirt is just around the corner
+	- There's a great restaurant just around the corner.
+	- I'm feeling a little depressed at the moment, but I`m sure good times are just around the corner.
 - the length and breadth of 四處/到處 == If you travel the length and breadth of a place, you go to every part of it.
 	- She travelled the length and breadth of Ireland looking for her missing brother.
 - all over 在..到處 == everywhere in a particular place